-While they love their people the most, they get along fine with other dogs.
-To make sure, socialize your deerhound puppy starting when it’s young.
-Once they get past the noisier, wilder puppy stages, they’re mostly quiet.
-They’re certainly some of the biggest dogs you can find, but Matthews wouldn’t characterize them as good guard dogs.
+While Scottish deerhounds love their people the most, they get along fine with other dogs.
+To make sure, socialize your deerhound puppy starting when he's young.

-We humans can teach Scottish deerhounds basic cues pretty easily, she says, but be sure to use positive reinforcement methods.
-Scottish deerhounds are sensitive so it's a good idea to stay upbeat and encouraging.
+We humans can teach Scottish deerhounds basic cues pretty easily, Matthews says, but be sure to use positive reinforcement methods.
+Scottish deerhounds are sensitive, so it's a good idea to stay upbeat and encouraging during training.

-You're gonna need a yard, probably a big one.
-The hounds—have we mentioned they're big?—need adequate space to roam and run freely.
+You're gonna need a yard, and probably a big one.
+Scottish deerhounds—have we mentioned they're big?—need adequate space to roam and run freely.
 They're sighthounds with a high prey drive: If they see something run by—rabbit, cat, or car—they're probably going to chase it, Matthews says.
 Not to mention, they can absolutely book it.
-The Scottish Deerhound Club of America (SDCA) says these dogs can hit speeds of about 30 mph.
+According to the Scottish Deerhound Club of America (SDCA), these dogs can hit speeds of about 30 mph.
 A tall fence, 6 feet or so, can help keep them from being tempted by the outside world and prevent any escapes.
 Regardless of the fence situation, make sure your dog is microchipped.

 Despite your Scottish deerhound's need for exercise, you probably want to think twice about going to a dog park.
-Deerhounds are mostly gentle, but their playing style can make other dogs uncomfortable or worse, the SDCA says.
-(Matthews notes that they were originally bred to team up and take down giant deer, an instinct that doesn’t translate well to the local dog park.)
+Deerhounds are gentle, but they can easily step on other, smaller pups or accidentally knock them down.

 So skip the dog park and, instead, take your Scottish deerhound on a long walk through the neighborhood.
 Regular walks and a daily romp outside will go a long way in making sure your hound is living a healthy life.
-Otherwise, they want to spend their time indoors with their humans.
+Otherwise, these dogs want to spend their time indoors with their humans.
 (Humans are probably their best source of enrichment, Matthews says.)
-That’s inside a house, not an apartment because, again: their size.

 They also want to stay inside because they're equipped for neither the hot nor the cold.
-Based in Arizona, Matthews gives all her new puppy parents the same talk: Keep your deerhound out of the extreme heat.
-They can be vulnerable to heatstroke.
+Based in Arizona, Matthews gives all her new Scottish deerhound puppy parents the same talk: Keep him out of the extreme heat, as these dogs can be vulnerable to heatstroke.
 Inversely, they also don't do great for long periods of time in the cold and snow.
-Their wiry coat is perfect for the cool, misty Scottish highlands after all.
+Their wiry coat is perfect for the cool, misty Scottish Highlands after all.

 The hounds make good family dogs, but their size is also why Matthews usually cautions families with small children against adopting a deerhound.
 The dogs just don't know their own size and can knock down the little ones.
 You can still raise a deerhound and a toddler at the same time, but Matthews suggests waiting until your human kids are in their teens before bringing home a Scottish deerhound puppy.

-Scottish deerhounds’ hair might look messy and tangly but it's actually pretty easy to groom.
+A Scottish deerhound's hair might look messy and tangly, but it's actually pretty easy to groom.
 Matthews recommends brushing their harsh, wiry hair once a week.
 It'll help relieve your dog of his shedded hair and prevent matting.
-(While you're brushing, make sure to look for any abnormalities on your dog's skin or in his ears.)
+(While you're brushing, make sure to look for any abnormalities on your dog's skin or in his ears, too.)

 Always have fresh water available for your hound to drink, and, as always, talk with your veterinarian about which food you should be feeding your deerhound.
-How much your dog needs can depend on your deerhound's age and health.
-The AKC recommends offering your Scottish deerhound several small meals a day rather than one large one.
+How much food your dog needs can depend on your deerhound's age and health.

-The several small meals a day could help prevent your deerhound from suffering from bloat.
+Feeding your Scottish deerhound several small meals a day could help prevent your pup from suffering from bloat.
 The condition, in which a dog's stomach swells up with gas or fluid to put pressure on other organs and restrict blood flow, affects the largest dogs and can be deadly if untreated.